Tybee Island is a small coastal barrier island located just 15 miles east

 of Savannah, Georgia.
 The origin of the name "Tybee" is in itself a legend.
 It is widely held that the name comes from the Euchee Indian word for “salt,” as Native Americans who inhabited coastal Georgia hunted and fished on the island regularly.

-to 8,000 at times.
-Tybee has many restaurants - from fine dining to favorites with a more casual atmosphere.
+Approximately 2,600 locals call Tybee home, while the summer population swells to as many as 8,000 at times.
+The island offers many restaurants, from fine dining to local hangouts with a more casual atmosphere.
 Our rental packet will include our personal

 From 1897 to 1947, Fort Screven was an integral part of America's coastal defense system.
 Troops trained and stood guard on Tybee Island throughout the Spanish-American War of 1898, World War I, and World War II.
-In 1947 the Fort was closed and sold to the
+In 1947 the fort was closed and sold to the

 town of Tybee.

 Tourists and locals alike enjoy hanging at the Tybee Pier and Pavilion, located on the strand between 15th and Tybrisa streets.